Merry-go-round train: Preservation

 In May 2015, The Chasewater Railway secured three MGR hoppers from Mossend Yard (DBS) and moved them to Brownhills West station.
 In their statement, it was advised that these three MGRs were the "arrival of the first half of our HAA wagon fleet".
 The other three likely candidates are the three withdrawn in the Newport Docks area.
 Since then however, No.353934 which was stored off the tracks was cut up by accident, however the group is still intending to preserve the remaining two examples.
 The Chasewater and NWPG came together to create Project:MGR which is a collaborative effort to host the MGR wagons and run demonstration trains regularly to the public.

-As of 2023, the NWPG and Chasewater Railway have collectively acquired 9 MGR wagons, of which 8 are at the Chasewater in Brownhills, Staffordshire with 351500 at the Midland Railway Centre undergoing extansive repairs and a repaint.